piotrbajdek/coprosize/README.md

 # CITATION AND REUSE

 Please, always refer to a specific program version--implemented formulae are subject to change if new data are available (or simply studied by the author) or bugs of any kind are detected.
-Although coprosize is designed with the needs of a user in mind, you are perfectly OK to reuse my models in your study without really installing coprosize as long as you cite this computer program as the original source.
+Although coprosize is designed with the needs of a user in mind, you are perfectly OK to use my models in your study without really installing it as long as you cite this computer program as the original source.
 You are also OK to modify and fork coprosize under terms of the [MIT license](https://github.com/piotrbajdek/coprosize/blob/main/LICENSE).

-Bajdek, P., 2022. coprosize (version 1.0.0-alpha.2). [computer software] https://github.com/piotrbajdek/coprosize
+Bajdek, P., 2022. coprosize (version 1.0.0-alpha.3). [computer software] https://github.com/piotrbajdek/coprosize

 # INSTALLATION ON LINUX

-[coprosize](https://github.com/piotrbajdek/coprosize) should run smoothly on Windows and macOS.
+[coprosize](https://github.com/piotrbajdek/coprosize) should run smoothly on Windows and macOS, and can be installed by the use of [cargo](https://www.rust-lang.org/tools/install).
 Yet, it is being developed and tested on Fedora Linux.

 ## METHOD 1

 **1.** Install from crates.io by the use of cargo:

-_cargo install coprosize \--version 1.0.0-alpha.2_
+_cargo install coprosize \--version 1.0.0-alpha.3_

 By default, the file will be downloaded to .cargo/bin/, a hidden folder in your home directory.